pdm-project/pdm/docs/usage/dependency.md

 +++ 1.5.0

 PDM also supports defining groups of dependencies that are useful for development, e.g. some for testing and others for linting.
-We usually don't want these dependencies appear in the distribution's metadata so using `optional-dependencies` is probably not a good idea.
+We usually don't want these dependencies to appear in the distribution's metadata so using `optional-dependencies` is probably not a good idea.
 We can define them as development dependencies:

 ```bash